About Bucharest – all you need to know!

 Located next to the Royal Palace, the concave-roof structure was built in 1960 to accommodate the 3,000 Communist party members who every five years attended the communist party congress.
 It was on this stage that Nicolae Ceausescu would deliver his vision of a multilaterally developed socialist society.
 Today, the massive auditorium plays host to various conferences and events, including some of the George Enescu International Festival concerts.

-The Military Club
+The Military Club (Cercul Militar National)

 Address: Blvd.
 Regina Elisabeta 21 (map)